 Bridging the Gap is a nonprofit organization based in Coweta County, Georgia.
-We provide food, clothing, and ministry to people who are struggling in our community.
+We provide food, clothing, and household goods to people who are struggling in our community.

 The mission of Bridging the Gap is to provide assistance to hungry, homeless, and hurting people.
 Bridging the Gap achieves its mission in three ways: